 To create an account, you must be 18 years old or older.
 However, you must reach a $30 balance to redeem for gift cards.

-Read our review of InboxDollars to learn more about the platform.
+Read our review of InboxDollars review to learn more about the platform.

 Survey Junkie is another site that pays you for sharing your opinion, and one of our favorite paid survey sites.
 The points you get can earn you gift cards that you can use to get free clothes online from retailers.